Finding the best humidifier for dry skin, nose, and eye relief can be stressful and time-consuming. So many choices and so many questions!

 It’s a smartly designed cool mist humidifier that provides dry skin relief in 2 great colors: white or black.
 It’s also a best-selling model with many happy buyers.

 It’s easy to see why!

-In addition to being an energy-efficient ultrasonic cool mist model there’s a handy aromatherapy feature which allows adding your favorite oils.
+In addition to being an energy-efficient ultrasonic cool mist model, there’s a handy aromatherapy feature that allows adding your favorite oils.